TheSwanFactory/hclang/TUTORIAL.md

 # Introduction

-Homoiconic C is an alternative to traditional programming languages.
-It has:
+Homoiconic C ("HC") is an alternative to traditional programming languages.
+There are a handful of primitive types, and three types of aggregation.
+Everything else is just an expression.
+That means it has:

 - No grammar
 - No keywords